What is the Contact Room?

 What if I’m not looking to book or tour right now and just want to attend Pacific Contact?
 What fee do I pay to attend?

 Artists/agents or other industry professionals may attend the conference as an observer.
 One-day registrations are also available.
 Please see registration link -Type 2.

 Is there a deadline to register in the Contact Room?

 Is there a deadline for refunds in case I register and am unable to attend?

 Cancellation policy: ALL refunds are subject to a $50.00 administrative fee.
 Full registration fee refund (minus $50/admin charge) will be available up until February 28, 2015.
-After Feb 28th, 50% will be refunded and no registration refunds will be made after March 14th.
+After Feb 28th, 50% will be refunded and no registration refunds will be made after mid March 2015.
 By registering for the conference you agree with this policy regardless of method of payment.

 Where do I go when I arrive to set up in the Contact Room?